-To reset the alarm, you can either click on the vice icon or click on Reset Alarm on the General Options screen.
+To reset the alarm, you can either click on the Reset Alarm on the General Options screen.

 Polling Options: The ServeRAID adapter or controller will poll, or check, your server at a specified time interval for any changes that may have occurred in the server.